 I advise you to explore the complete path from one entrance to other, which is on Lake side.
 In the path you will feel like, you are moving from one state to another.
 The surrounding keep on changing as you move and you witness wetland of Kerala to desert of Rajasthan.
 It is quite amazing open museum and may be one of such kind in India.

-Ticket Charge and Timing
+Ticket and Timing of Museum

 Opening time of the museum is from 8:00 Am to 5:00 Pm and you have to take entry ticket of Rs.
 50/- for exploring Museum of Mankind.